 This is a laboratory based course that is designed for laboratory staff or those who have a limited knowledge of foot-and-mouth disease virus (FMDV) and who will be responsible for implementing FMDV diagnostic techniques within the laboratory.
 This course is not suitable for research or group leaders.
 The course focuses on FMDV diagnostic techniques including serological, molecular and virological methods of detection.
 Participants should have an understanding of virology and related methodologies.

 What you need to know

-Accommodation: The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
+Accommodation: The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of approximately £35 per night (excluding food).
 The number of rooms is however limited and availability is on a first come first served basis and cannot therefore be guaranteed.
-The alternative is for course delegates to use local Bed & Breakfast accommodation which we can help them to organise.
+The alternative is for course delegates to use local Bed & Breakfast accommodation which we can help to organise.

-Application deadline: 31 January 2020 (please note that places are limited)
+Application deadline: 31 January 2024 (please note that places will be limited).

 Course pre requisites

 In order for delegates to benefit as much as possible from this training course, and to ensure their Health and Safety in the high containment facilities (BSL3) at The Pirbright Institute, all applicants are required to be able to demonstrate their ability in English language.
 Where English is not the first language, a formal qualification is required.
 The standard is set as an overall IELTS score of 6.5 with no less than 6.0 in listening, reading and speaking and no less than 5.5 in writing.
 Alternative qualifications at a similar level are acceptable, e.g. TOEFL, CEF.

 Participants requiring a visa to enter the UK will need a standard visitor visa.